RoskiDeluge/snail-mail-keeper/README.md

 Simple CRUD app to store your snail mail addresses.

-Forked and adapted slightly from Brad Traversy's react course code along app.
+Forked and adapted slightly from Brad Traversy's "Contact Keeper" app built in his "React Front to Back" Udemy course.